 - Know the economic profile of the Andean countries

-- Analyze the Andean Integration System and the Andean Community
+- Analyse the Andean Integration System and the Andean Community

 - Explore the international relations of the Andean Community (Free Trade Agreements)